SPEECHCOG/VGS_XSL/README.md

 Pre-print: https://psyarxiv.com/37zna

-Models and model activation data are available for download at Zenodo: (`waiting for Zenodo quota approval`) (approx. 113 GB in total when uncompressed)
+Models and model activation data are available for download at Zenodo: https://doi.org/10.5281/zenodo.4564283 .

 ## Data used in the experiments